Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     and is optimized for data that is infrequently accessed and for which retrieval times of 3-5 hours are suitable

 **S3 Charges**:
-- storage: the more the storage you use, the cheaper it becomes
+- Storage: the more the storage you use, the cheaper it becomes
-- requests: # of requests
+- Requests: # of requests
 - Storage management pricing - add tags while storing data in S3, and allows you to control costs, charged on per tag basis
 - Data Transfer pricing: Data coming in is free, data moving around, replication is charged
-- transfer acceleration: fast, easy, and secure transfer of files over long distances between your end users and an S3 bucket
+- Transfer acceleration: fast, easy, and secure transfer of files over long distances between your end users and an S3 bucket

+<a name ="s_3_versioning"></a>
 **S3 Versioning**:
 - Stores all the versions of an object(including all writes and even if you delete and object).
     For example you might have a word file that says “Hello,World”, and you have saved it to your S3 bucket,